conda/ceps/cep-recipe-serialization.md

     target_platform: osx-arm64
   hash:
     hash: 60d57d3
-    hash_input: '{"target_platform": "osx-arm64"}' # input values for the hash
-    hash_prefix: "" # would contain `py311` and similar prefixes based on variant config
+    prefix: "" # would contain `py311` and similar prefixes based on variant config
   directories:
     host_prefix: # host prefix with placeholders for the host environment
     build_prefix: # build prefix for the build environment